 Sharma, Nishith.
 "The 14 best data visualization tools."
 Design & Dev, The Next Web, 21 April 2015.

 Bierly, Melissa.
 "10 Useful Python Data Visualization Libraries for Any Discipline".
 Mode, 8 June 2016.

 Alysson Ferreira is a Front End Engineer Consultant at Avenue Code.
-He graduated in Computer Science from UFMG in 2010, and has been working as a Web developer since then.
+He graduated with a degree in Computer Science from UFMG in 2010 and has been working as a web developer ever since.
 His main areas of interest are problem solving, algorithm optimization, and web architecture.